PagerDuty/full-service-ownership-docs/docs/digital_transformation.md

 Services will fail; it's a fact of operating.
 How your company responds when that happens is what makes all the difference between consumers staying with you or abandoning your services in favor of a competitor's.
 Reducing the number of handoffs by empowering engineers to own their services in production can significantly mitigate that risk by reducing resolution time whenever incidents occur.
 Placing subject matter experts with direct knowledge of the systems they support in the role of first responders will decrease the inevitable chaos and panic that arise from uncertainty, leading to lower incident resolution times.

-Faster incident resolution times is certainly not the only benefit of implementing full-service ownership ([other benefits include](https://cloud.google.com/devops/state-of-devops/) increased market share, higher profitability, and better team satisfaction, among others), but it is one of the easiest to quickly measure to demonstrate ROI during a transformational initiative that may otherwise take several months or years to achieve measurable results and key desired outcomes.
+Faster incident resolution times are not the only benefits of implementing full-service ownership ([other benefits include](https://cloud.google.com/devops/state-of-devops/) increased market share, higher profitability, and better team satisfaction, among others), but it is one of the easiest to quickly measure to demonstrate ROI during a transformational initiative that may otherwise take several months or years to achieve measurable results and key desired outcomes.

 ## Demonstrating Value